executors/executors/wording.md

       }
     };

-as, in the case of an unsupported property, invocation of `execution::prefer` will fall back to an identity operation.
+as, in the case of an unsupported property, invocation of `std::prefer` will fall back to an identity operation.

 The polymorphic `executor` wrapper should be able to simply swap in, so that we could change `do_async_work` to the non-template function: